harrietmturner/harrietmturner.github.io/_pages/about.md

 ## Recent news

+**October 2025**: I was invited to the Rutherford Appleton Laboratory (RAL) Space Early Careers Research Conference to give a talk in the 'Resilient Society' session.
+More details can be found [here](/talks/2025-10-15-RAL-ECR).

+**September 2025**: I attended the UK Space Weather and Space Environment meeting in Sheffield.

 **September 2025**: I started a new position at the UK Met Office as a space weather scientist.

 **May 2025**: I recently completed my training with North Dartmoor Search and Rescue Team.
 More details can be found [here](https://www.reading.ac.uk/news/2025/University-News/Space-scientist-Harriet-Turner-joins-mountain-rescue-team).